TCP/IP

 layer 3: network

-Our question for a web page should go to the webserver
+Our question for a web page should go to the webserver of

 the vrt.
 This computer is not in our class (nor with me

-protocol ensures the delivery of the parcel
+home).
+The ip protocol ensures the delivery of the parcel

 location in the Reyerslaan (where this vrt webserver is located).

-To get to the correct place, an ip address
+To get to the correct place, an ip address ip address is required.

-The IP address of the vrt web server is 193.191.175.137
+The IP address of the vrt web server is 193.191.175.137.
+We find this

 back in every packet we send to the web server of the vrt, in the

-provide space for destination IP address
+provide space for destination IP address.
+If source becomes IP address

 every time use the ip address of my laptop at home, in this case

-Our sniffer translates the hexadecimal code
+Our sniffer translates the hexadecimal codehexadecimal representing the computer

-used to human readable decimal numbers
+used to human readable decimal numbers.

-How can our computer change the ip address
+How can our computer change the ip address of the web server of vrt teletext

 know?
-For this, tcp / ip
+For this, tcp / iptcp / ip usesdnsdns.
+Incase you

 goes to teletext website for the first time in a while

-, there will be a dns query
+url`` http: // teletext.een.be, there will be a dns query from our

-computer to our local DNS server
+computer to our local DNS serverdns server.

 DNS (Domain Name System) `is discussed in detail later, but it you might see the following in the sniffer.